top of page

 Installation Tips for Safety

-1. Turn Off the Power.
 Always switch off power at the circuit breaker before starting any electrical work.
 Absolutely never assume flipping the wall switch is enough.
+Double check this part with a voltage tester.
+Trust me you do not want to get zapped.

 2. Read the Instructions.
 Different LED fixtures and bulbs may have specific requirements, especially dimmable or color-changing types.